Get Oracle Licensing Intelligence

 Over-Licensing Risk

-An organisation deploys GoldenGate on an Intel server and forgets to apply the 0.5 core factor — assuming 1 core = 1 licence.
-On an 8-core server, this means buying 8 licences when only 4 are required (8 × 0.5 = 4).
-While over-licensing isn't a compliance violation, it wastes budget unnecessarily.
+An organisation deploys GoldenGate on an Intel server and forgets to apply the 0.5 core factor, assuming 1 core = 1 licence.
+On an 8-core server, this means buying 8 licences when only 4 are required (8 x 0.5 = 4).
+While over-licensing is not a compliance violation, it wastes budget unnecessarily.

 Under-Licensing Risk

 Others misunderstand rounding rules and under-licence.
-For example, 6 cores × 0.5 = 3 licences, but if someone mistakenly calculates 2.5 and rounds down, they're under-licenced.
+For example, 6 cores x 0.5 = 3 licences, but if someone mistakenly calculates 2.5 and rounds down, they are under-licenced.
 Oracle's formula requires you to always round up.
 Document your calculations for each server.

 Ignoring NUP Minimums

 In rare cases where Named User Plus (NUP) is used for GoldenGate, Oracle requires a minimum of 25 Named Users per processor.
-If you have 30 users on a 4-core server, the minimum would be 25 × (cores × factor).
+If you have 30 users on a 4-core server, the minimum would be 25 x (cores x factor).
 Not meeting those minimums is non-compliant even if actual users are fewer.
-While NUP for GoldenGate is unusual, it's worth noting.
+While NUP for GoldenGate is unusual, it is worth noting.

 Virtualisation is the single biggest compliance trap with Oracle software including GoldenGate.
-Many organisations run GoldenGate in virtual environments (e.g., VMware vSphere), not realising Oracle's policy requires licensing far beyond the resources assigned to their VM.
+Many organisations run GoldenGate in virtual environments such as VMware vSphere, not realising Oracle's policy requires licensing far beyond the resources assigned to their VM.

 Oracle's VMware Policy